inspec/inspec-aws/docs/resources/aws_route53resolver_resolver_rule_associations.md

 # aws\_route53resolver\_resolver\_rule\_associations

-Use the `aws_route53resolver_resolver_rule_associations` InSpec audit resource to test properties of a plural Athena Work Groups.
+Use the `aws_route53resolver_resolver_rule_associations` InSpec audit resource to test properties of multiple AWS Route53 Resolver rule associations.

-The AWS::Route53Resolver::ResolverRuleAssociation resource provides information about an association between a resolver rule and a VPC.
-The association determines which DNS queries that originate in the VPC are forwarded to your network.
+The Resolver rule association determines which DNS queries that originate in the VPC are forwarded to your network.

 ## Syntax